Axel-Jacobsen/my-keyboard/README.md

     - pros: clean to use
     - cons: battery is annoying
   - *decision*
-    - wired to start - bluetooth will make the project more complicated than necessary
+    - wired to start[0] - bluetooth will make the project more complicated than necessary
 - possible options
   - ATmega32U4 (widely used, looks small)
     - as raw IC mounted on the PCB (more complicated, so don't do) or as a "hat" on a breakout board